Qiskit/RFCs/0000-unify-pulse-commands-and-instructions.md

 | **Updated**       | 2020-02-04                                   |

 ## Summary
-Pulse `Command`s were initially created to allow the pulse to be only defined once as a SamplePulse and then have its usage tracked based on the pulse instance.
-Every `Instruction` instance was then defined as containing a `Command` and its `Channel` operands that the command would be applied to.
+`Command`s were initially created to allow pulses to be only defined once as a `SamplePulse` and then have its usage tracked based on the class instance by equality checking.
+To enable this every `Instruction` instance was then defined as containing a `Command` and its `Channel` operands that the command would be applied to.
+This has led to a confusing API as one must first define a command and then call it with a channel to emit an instruction.
+We we propose a way of gracefully unifying `Command`s and `Instruction`s to make pulse programming more straightforward and in-line with traditional instruction sets.

 ## Motivation
 The duplication of `Command`s and `Instruction`s has resulted in a confusing API with many statements that look like: